Max12121/Vision/README.md

 ## Entries
 **A entry is a technology or service that can be identified by Vision**.
 This software relies on a list of entries updated and maintained by the community and the author.
-You may also define and detect your custom entries.
+You can also define and detect your custom entries.

 ### How to add a new entry